gustycooper/gustycooper.github.io/mydoc/mydoc_3_simple_objects.md

 ## Java Classes

 Java ```class```es are the mechanism for defining types, which are used to declare variables.
-The ```class``` is our pattern and the variable references our object.
+The ```class``` is a blueprint that can be used to stamp our objects, and variables reference objects.
 We already used predefined ```class```es to declare variables that reference objects.
 The following are examples of our use.

 ```java
 String gusty = "Gusty";
 Scanner in = new Scanner(System.in);
 ```

-At this poing, we have mimicked these programming techniques.
-We will learn exactly what is happening, including how to define and use our own classes.
+At this point, we have mimicked these programming techniques.
+In this module, we learn exactly what is happening, including how to define and use our own classes.

 ## Reference Types